 opportunity to deliver a safe, effective treatment option at a low cost.

-Based upon its studies and analyses, or general application of experience with current brachytherapy devices and Yttrium-90, AMI believes that its brachytherapy products are likely to offer the
+Based upon its studies and analyses, or general application of experience with current brachytherapy devices and Yttrium-90, Vivos believes that its brachytherapy products are likely to

 •Maximizing Therapeutic Index: The short-range beta particles emitted by Y-90 deliver radiation energy within a tight range.
 This enables radiation to be selectively delivered to